Dyalog/HMon/docs/Protocol.md

 Access Level:

 - 0 - No connections permitted.
-- 1 - Permit connections, with restricted information provided once connected.
+- 1 - Permit connections, with restricted information provided and permissions once connected.
+- 2 - Permit connections, with full information provided but restricted permissions once connected.
+- 3 - Permit connectons, with full information provided and full permissions once connected.

-  Restricted information includes memory usage, number of running threads etc. but nothing which exposes the code of the application being run, such as the SI stack.
+Information which is not available when restricted includes anything which exposes the code of the aplication being run, such as the SI stack.
+Information such as memory usage, number of running threads etc. is not restricted is always available once a connection is established.

-- 2 - Permit connections, with full information provided once connected.
+Permissions which are not available when restricted include anything which can control (rather than observe) the interpreter, such as connecting to RIDE.

 The Access Level defaults to 1 with runtime interpreters and 2 with development interpreters.